jmielc2/jmielc2/README.md

 ### Hi there 👋

-This is the place where I host
+This is the place where I host my personal projects.
-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on a set of personal C programming tools and utilities
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Computer Graphics and Computer Vision technologies
-- 📫 How to reach me: jmielc2@uic.edu